Strategic Plan KPIs

 Description: Traffic safety improvements include but are not limited to design, approval and/or construction of sidewalks, traffic calming measures, pedestrian/bicycle improvements, implementing parking restrictions, school and work zone improvements, traffic signal improvements and modifications, intersection improvements, signing and striping modifications, road diets, neighborhood studies, intersection and roadway audits and studies, and other safety related studies, initiatives, or projects.
 These improvements are implemented by the Traffic Safety Engineering Section.

-Impact Statement: Expanding and growing the number of Traffic Safety Improvements indicates that the County continues to prioritize improving safety and mobility across the transportation network within the County.
+Impact Statement: Expanding and growing the number of Traffic Safety Improvements indicates that the County continues to prioritize improving safety and mobility across the transportation network within the County.4.
+Measure: School Zone Camera Infractions

-Description: Weighted average percentage of vehicles traveling at or below the posted speed limit in active photo enforced school zones.
-Information is obtained by sampling school zones during a typical school day at photo enforced school zones.
+Description: Count of total vetted infractions of vehicles traveling at or below the posted speed limit in active photo enforced school zones.

 Description: This outcome measure shows the percentage of respondents who rated “very satisfied” or “somewhat satisfied” to the statement “the transportation network supports the needs of commuters.”
 The baseline data comes from PWC’s 2024 Biennial Community Survey.
 The survey captures responses from voluntary participants and the results were weighted to reflect the demographic profile of all residents in PWC.